spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

 Using the WCS interactively
 ---------------------------

-Once a FITS file is opened as a `DataModel` the WCS can be accessed as an attribute of the meta object.
+Once a FITS file is opened as a `~stdatamodels.DataModel` the WCS can be accessed as an attribute of the meta object.
 Calling it as a function with detector positions as inputs returns the corresponding world coordinates.
 Using MIRI LRS fixed slit as an example: